- If you dropped your iPhone in water (or some other liquid), there are ways to fix it before you rush to Apple.

 Apple’s solution to fixing wet iPhone

 Apple recommends its own way of fixing your wet iPhone if you drop it into water or some other liquid.
-Like we just mentioned in the previous section, if you own any of the iPhone models listed above and it came in contact with a liquid (other than water), you should, first, rinse the affected area and wipe it off with a clean, dry cloth.
+As we just mentioned in the previous section, if you own any of the iPhone models listed above and it came in contact with a liquid (other than water), you should first rinse the affected area and wipe it off with a clean, dry cloth.
 Once done, Apple recommends putting this device in an open and dry area with good airflow to let it dry on its own.
 Alternatively, it also recommends placing the device in front of a (cool) fan to dry off excess water and moisture on the surface.

 So here’s how you can fix your wet iPhone if Apple’s recommended way does not help or if your device has been exposed to liquid for long.